cpraveen/numa/polynomials.md

 legend(), grid(True), ylim(-1e13,1e13);
 ```

-Computing the polynomial as a monomial is subject to lot of rounding errors since the coefficients are very large.

 Find the roots using `numpy.roots` which computes it using the eigenvalue approach

 ```{code-cell} ipython3
 r = roots(a)
 print(r)
 ```

+The relative error in the roots is shown in the figure.

 ```{code-cell}
 rexact = arange(20,0,-1)